Marinecz/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.upce.cz/"

 # Short bio (displayed in user profile at end of posts)
-I am a Ph.D Student in Proteomics at Institute of Physiology in Prague
+bio: I am a Ph.D Student in Proteomics at Institute of Physiology in Prague

 interests:
 - Proteomics